 “Claudine Reed has shared the stage with me, and given me lots of strength in the social enterprise world.
 She is always striving for more, and always willing to give me advice.
 Lots of people are happy with what they have done, and sometimes you need someone to remind you that there's more in you.”

-Georgia Kewley (R) is a marketing manager at DotDotDot property, the property guardian social enterprise; Sanam Hussain (L) is from Kennedys Law LLP.
-Meeting at 2018’s WISE100 event, they gave us their views of what it means to share the stage.
+Georgia K (R) a marketing manager at DotDotDot property, the property guardian social enterprise, gave her view of what it means to share the stage.

 “She is a good example of someone who used her influence and shared her story to inspire a new generation.
 Shout louder!”

 Hani Dresner: “I'm working for an organisation called Creative Conscience, which helps creative people with networking and collaboration as well as job opportunities.
 I have found that in design, collaboration gives people a leg up, so is one way to share the stage with others.”